Alignak-monitoring/alignak/doc/source/13_monitoring/monitoring-a-linux-via-snmp.rst

 Here are the steps you will need to follow in order to monitor a new GNU/Linux device:
   - Install/configure SNMPd on the GNU/Linux device
   - Create new host definition for monitoring this device
-  - Restart the Shinken daemon
+  - Restart the Alignak daemon

 What's Already Been Done For You